AIRCRAFT MECHANIC PROGRAMME

 EASA Part-66 (EU Regulation 1321/2014 Annex III) is the European regulatory framework that governs aircraft maintenance licences — defining what knowledge technicians must demonstrate and what they are authorised to certify.
 This programme is built in alignment with Part-66 knowledge requirements and is designed to support candidates on their pathway to a Part-66 licence.

-A background in technical subjects (physics, mathematics, engineering) is beneficial.
+Maths, Science and Physics are beneficial.
 Prior aviation experience is not required.
 Contact us to discuss your background.

 Click PRE-REGISTER at the top of this page and complete the registration form.